FreddyWordingham/FullStackSoftwareEngineering/le/2_backend/README.md

 # The Backend

-The backend is the part of the application that is responsible for the logic.
+The backend is the part of the application that runs on the server.